schneiderjf/FbChatViz/README.md

 * numpy
 * pandas

+(Make sure that python version 3 is installed, as there will be an encoding error otherwise)

 ## 1, Download your data

 To get your facebook data just follow the instructions of this link: https://www.facebook.com/help/302796099745838